Correcting inferences for volunteer-collected data with geospatial sampling bias: Methods

 \subsection{Analysis model for the Globe at Night data}

-After enriching each 5x5 area in Pennsylvania with data about land-use and infrastructure from OSM, we use two types of models.
-We use a land-use regression model to help us explain selectivity in the Globe at Night data, and predict sky brightness in the areas not covered by the Globe at Night data.
-Moreover, autocorrelations between areas that are located closely together are included in our models by using the procedure for universal kriging as implemented in the package \emph{gstat} \citep{graler2016spatio}.
+After enriching each 5x5 area in Pennsylvania with data about land-use and infrastructure from OSM, we create regression models with four different levels of covariate information:

-For the OSM data enrichment, we separately tested several combinations of covariates from OSM, but found that a model that included only the number of motorways on a 10km radius already did quite well in terms of predicting sky brightness.
-Adding more covariates about the number of buildings, or using a different radius did not systematically improve our models, especially as we found that OSM did not cover all buildings and other types of infrastructures well.
-For OSM, we therefore only focus on motorway infrastructure.

-We compared four types of models: \begin{enumerate} \item A model using the mean sky brightness only.
+\begin{enumerate} \item A null model without covariates.
 In this model, we take the mean sky brightness in every area where Globe at Night observations were made, and take the overall mean for areas not covered by Globe at Night.
-This model serves as a baseline model against which to compare later models. \item A model using land-use covariates.
-In this model, land-use types are added as predictors. \item A model using OSM.
-In this model, the number of motorways on a 10km radius is added as a predictor. \item A combined model using covariates from both sources. \end{enumerate} For each model, we also evaluate the contribution of kriging to the quality of our predictions by running models with and without kriging.
+This model serves as a baseline model against which to compare the following models. \item A model using United States National Land Cover Database covariates.
+In this model, the land-use proportions in for each observation are added as predictors. \item A model using OpenStreetMaps road data.
+In this model, the number of motorways in a 10km radius is added as a predictor. \item A combined model using the predictors from both sources. \end{enumerate}

+In addition to these covariates, we also correct for cloud cover, a categorical variable included in the Globe at Night data; and moon illumination, computed from the location and time information associated with each observation using the R package \texttt{suncalc} \citep{thieurmel2022suncalc}.
+We also run each model with and without kriging to account for autocorrelations in observations that are located closely together in space.
+We use universal kriging with a Matérn covariance kernel estimated on the (conditional) residuals, as implemented in the package \emph{gstat} \citep{graler2016spatio}.